google/graphicsfuzz/docs/glsl-fuzz-develop.md

 * For the Vulkan desktop worker: [Vulkan SDK](https://vulkan.lunarg.com/sdk/home)

 > Our *workers* are applications that run on the device you wish to test;
-> they communicate with the `glsl-server` that is typically run on
+> they communicate with the `glsl-server` application that is typically run on
 > a more powerful x86 machine.

 ### Get a local copy of this repository